waimea-igdaikee/300dtd-cadet-planner-website/docs/0-requirements.md

 - To quickly know who is doing what this current week
 - For people to volunteer for a role
 - For senior rates / officers to allocate someone a role
-- To track how many often each person has done each role
+- To track how many times and often each person has done each role

 ## End-User Requirements